TheOneWhoIsCool/cookieclicker1/README.md

 The original game can be found at http://orteil.dashnet.org/cookieclicker/

-This mirror for, errrr, like, educational purpose, either to download for your own offline education or to be played online from http://ozh.github.io/cookieclicker/ if you cannot "educate" yourself on the original URL
+This only for personal playment.
+You can play it randomly if you want.
+Don't Do Anything: https://theonewhoiscool.github.io/E/

 ### How to update